Intel's Mexico unit sees 'light at end of tunnel' in chip shortages by year end

 “There is light at the end of the tunnel, in that by the end of this year (supply) will be more normal,” Cardona said in an interview late on Monday.
 However, he pointed out that the Semiconductor Industry Association has said it expects the chip shortage will not be fully resolved by then.

-Automakers including General Motors Co (GM.N), Ford Motor Co (F.N) and Toyota Motor Corp (7203.T) have cut production this year due to the shortage, which led Mexico's auto industry to drops of 12% in production and 14% in exports during the first quarter.
+Automakers including General Motors Co, Ford Motor Co and Toyota Motor Corp have cut production this year due to the shortage, which led Mexico’s auto industry to drops of 12% in production and 14% in exports during the first quarter.

 Automakers have warned the shortage could result in 1.3 million fewer vehicles built this year in the United States and disrupt some production for at least another six months.